CANON BROOK TRAIL, A. MURRAY YOUNG PATH, and BUBBLE-AND-JORDAN-PONDS TRAIL

 The Canon Brook Trail starts at a roadside parking area along Route 3 roughly one mile south of the Sieur de Monts Entrance.
 From the trailhead, hike west to cross the small marshy ponds to the first trail junction.
 The Kane Path heads north to the Tarn (pond), but we'll head south along the forested Canon Brook Trail as it circles clockwise around the south side of Dorr Mountain to pass the junction with the Dorr South Ridge Trail.
 (This whole section of trail used to be known as the "Tarn Trail.")

-approaching the Tarn along the Canon Brook Trail (Acadia National Park) -- © 2013 Joe Braun Photography
+Canon Brook Trail photo (Acadia National Park) -- © 2013 Joe Braun Photography

 At the next junction with the A. Murray Young Path, the trail joins up with Canon Brook and starts a fairly steep ascent up the south ridge of Cadillac Mountain.